spacefreak86/pyinotifyd/README.md

 # pyinotifyd
 A daemon to monitore filesystems events with inotify on Linux and execute tasks, which can be Python functions or shell commands.
+It is build on top of the pyinotify library.

-## Dependencies
+## Requirements
 * [pyinotify](https://github.com/seb-m/pyinotify)

 ## Installation